aalyria/api/tools/nbictl/README.md

 Delete the model NMTS Relationship contained within the file provided on the command line ('-' reads from stdin).

+### upsert-fragment

+Upsert the model NMTS Fragment contained within the file provided on the command line ('-' reads from stdin).

 ### list-elements

 List all model elements (NMTS Entities and Relationships).